andrew-paterson/ember-custom-codemods/README.md

 Then, for the remaining errors it takes the array of named properties (Properties preceded by `@`) as the third argument and checks if a property not dealt with above is in that array.
 If the property is in this array, `@` is added as a prefix.

-# Preparing the repo
+## Preparing the repo

-Update .templatelintrc in the repo you're targeting so that the only rule is `no-impllicit-this, and list all helpers in the allow array.
+Update `.templatelintrc` in the repo you're targeting so that the only rule is `no-impllicit-this`, and list all helpers in the `allow` array.

 Note- ensure that nothing is extended.
 Example below.